 - small pinch of ground cinnamon

-Drain the water from the pot and now add 2 cups of water, the orange slices, the sugar, and the lemon juice.
-Bring the mixture to a boil over medium-heat, then reduce the heat to medium-low so that the mixture is simmering.
+- Drain the water from the saucepan and now, to the rind in the saucepan, add the orange slices, the sugar, the lemon juice, and 2 cups of water.
+Bring the mixture to a boil over high heat.
+After about 6 minutes, the contents of the pot should be boiling.
+Reduce the heat to medium-low so that the mixture is simmering.

 - Cook the marmalade for 40 more minutes, giving it a stir every 3 to 5 minutes.
 You want to stir it frequently to keep the contents from overflowing in the saucepan.
 After 40 minutes, the marmalade should look a lot thicker, although it still won't be as thick as it will be once it cools.
 The oranges will be bathing in liquid rather than completely swimming like they were at the beginning.
 The amount of bubbly foam in the saucepan will be a lot less too.
 You can test its readiness by pouring some marmalade onto a plate that's been set to chill in the freezer beforehand.
 Tip the plate on its side and if the marmalade runs a little but stops in its tracks, then the marmalade is ready.
 If it keeps running, then you marmalade probably needs a little longer (test again in 10 minutes).